Lena Dunham Ripped By Donald Trump Supporters After Latest Interview

 Lena Dunham continues to be a target for conservatives and Donald Trump supporters.
 The anti-Dunham brigade got a boost after her latest interview with Rolling Stone.
 In the interview, Dunham talks about the final season of Girls.

 “We always wanted to go out while people were still engaged in the show, still talking about it.
-It felt like the saddest thing that could happen would be for people to be like, ‘Is Girls still on?’
-Dunham says and adds that ending the show is an intense, painful sort of breaking up of a family, but it’s also one of the most inspiring creative experiences one can have.
+It felt like the saddest thing that could happen would be for people to be like, ‘Is Girls still on?'”
+Dunham says.
+She also adds that ending the show is an intense, painful sort of breaking up of a family, but it’s also one of the most inspiring creative experiences one can have.

 Dunham also talks about people blaming her for Hillary Clinton’s loss.